UBC-STAT/STAT545.github.io/README.md

+# About this Repo

+This repo contains student-facing materials for STAT545A/B at UBC.

+Worksheets can be found in `content/`

 # Instructions for Updating Website

 Website is built using Quarto, and is hosted on GitHub pages through the UBC-STAT Organization.